sagar8080/data-fusion-engineering/README.md

 **5. Detailed Logging and Output:**
    - Throughout the script, detailed logs are provided for each step, from cluster management to job submission.

-`Note` - TThe screenshots below illustrate the cluster creation and job execution processes during some of our initial runs.
+`Note` - The screenshots below illustrate the cluster creation and job execution processes during some of our initial runs.
 These were a part of an experimental phase where we explored a menu-driven approach for our shell scripts.
 We aimed to demonstrate how this method aligns with our scheduled operations.
 Unfortunately, we had to repeat the ingestion process, which incurred additional costs.
 This necessity arose from our desire to refine the process to ensure optimal performance and cost-efficiency in a production environment.

 ![Setting up DataProc Cluster](https://github.com/sagar8080/data-fusion-engineering/assets/74659975/23fbb913-3a74-492b-9e3b-8edc95866cef)